ShellCode33/HASS-Desktop-Sensor/README.md

 Note that if you're playing some audio, you won't be considered idle.
 This is to prevent false positives while watching videos.

-The Desktop Sensor will report status to HASS every 5 seconds by default.
+The Desktop Sensor will report status to Home Assistant every 5 seconds by default.

 ## Requirements

 - [Install xidlehook](https://github.com/jD91mZM2/xidlehook#installation)
 - Enable the [API integration](https://www.home-assistant.io/integrations/api/) of Home Assistant (just add `api:` to your `configuration.yaml`).
-- Create a long-lived access token (go to your profile in Home Assistant, scroll down to the bottom, and click "Create Token")
+- Create a long-lived access token (go to your profile in Home Assistant, scroll to the bottom, and click "Create Token")

 ## Installation